dakom/todomvc-shipyard/README.md

 5. Cleanup
 6. Save to LocalStorage

+The systems within these workloads is where the magic happens, and each one does a very specific job.

-Since it's all a loop I'd suggest starting the exploration from the [workloads](src/systems/workloads.rs) and then go from there :)
+I'd suggest starting the exploration from the [workloads](src/systems/workloads.rs) and then go from there :)